-LVR CPR – Low Voltage Rescue and Cardiopulmonary Resuscitation
+LVR CPR – Low Voltage Rescue & Cardiopulmonary Resuscitation

 ERGT Australia’s Low Voltage Rescue & Cardiopulmonary Resuscitation (LVR & CPR) course is designed for workers in the electrical industry who may be required to perform a rescue and CPR in response to an incident involving a live LV panel.
 On completion of the course participants will be able to confidently deal with an LV rescue situation where the casualty is unconscious and not breathing, and to perform CPR in line with the Australian Resuscitation Council (ARC) Guidelines.